Norske-Nokkelsnikere/writeups/2023/uiuctf-2023/misc-vimjail.md

 ### Figuring out why

 That being said, I wasted no time trying to actually figure out the difference between these challenges by comparing the configuration files.
-Probably should've done that had I not been this lucky.
+Probably should've done that had I not been lucky enough to have found this unintended solution.

-For the third time, bruteforce was sufficient in getting access to the command line in vim.
+For the third time, bruteforce was sufficient in getting access to the Vim command line again.

-This time though, I figured out that it had to do with some keyboard shortcut that starts with `ctrl`.
+This time though, I figured out that it had to do with some keyboard combination that starts with `ctrl`.

-By repeating this process until I had command line access I managed to figure out which keyboard shortcut it was that caused magic to happen.
+By repeating steps below until I had command line access I managed to figure out which keyboard shortcut it was that caused magic to happen.

 1. Hit `ctrl`+`some key`
 2. Hit `ctrl`+`o`
-3. Check if the menu line says something like `-- (insert) --` indicating access to run vim commands.
+3. Check if the menu line says something like `-- (insert) --` indicating access to run Vim commands.

-The magic was caused by `ctrl` + `printscreen` and I still have no idea why that worked.
+The magic was caused by `ctrl` + `printscreen` and I still have no idea what that combination actually does or why it would mess with Vim.

 ### What is the effect?

 However, the effect of it is quite clear.
 After doing `ctrl`+`printscreen` it seems to erase everything that is configured in `vimrc`.
+Essentially, all the keyboard combinations that were disabled in `vimrc` were now enabled.

-This means that all these shortcuts are now enabled:
+This means that all these shortcuts are usable:
 - `ctrl`+`o`: run a single command
 - `ctrl`+`l`: redraw the buffer and got to normal mode
-- `ctrl`+`z`: (is enabled, but does not work because shell commands are prohibited by the flags in `entry.sh`)
+- `ctrl`+`z`: sending the foreground process to the background (it is enabled, but does not work because shell commands are still prohibited by the flags in `entry.sh`)
 - `ctrl`+`\` followed by `ctrl`+`n`: switch to normal mode

 Very odd, I must say.